CMUSTRUDEL/cmustrudel.github.io/_posts/2018-03-23-CMUtrivia.markdown

 One of his great contributions is an algorithm that can find the median of a sequence of numbers in linear time.
 Fun fact: His wife is a distinguished professor at CMU SCS - <b>Lenore Blum</b>.

+#### Jonh Hennessy and David Patterson, 2018

+<b>June 4, 2018</b>

+Dr. John L. Hennessy used to be the <b>President of Stanford</b> and Dr. David A.
+Patterson retired from <b>UC Berkeley</b>.
+They are both rewarded the Turing Award for their contribution to a systematic, quantitative approch to the design and evaluation of computer architectures.
+They wrote a very influencial textbook, <b><i>Computer Architecture: A Quantitative Approach</i></b>, which is still used today by many computer architecture courses (and I still have a copy of it).
+I was lucky enough to attend Dr. Patterson's talk on <b>RISC V</b> at Princeton two years ago - I'm a big fan of RISC.